 Clothespin Ballerinas by Live Craft Love

 Aren’t these ballerinas undeniably sweet?
 Make a bunch, set up a stage and put on a show!
 It’ll keep your kids occupied for hours!
+Update: this post seems to not be live anymore.
+If you have an updated link please let me know!

 More Clothespin Crafts for the Kids